 What Is An Espresso?
 (Overview + How They Are Made)

 Espresso is one of the purest forms of coffee.
 The word 'espresso' is Italian and literally means to express or press.
 An espresso is, therefore, a pressed coffee.

-They’re made by pouring hot water through finely packed coffee grounds so that the liquid absorbs the flavor of the coffee.
+They’re made by forcing hot water through finely packed ground coffee so that the liquid absorbs the flavor of the coffee.
 They’re small, usually only 2-3oz, but have an intense and rich flavor that really wakes you up in the morning.

 Espressos have three different parts to them.
 The bottom is the darkest portion, the middle (or heart) is slightly lighter, and the crema is the light espresso head.
 The crema is lighter because the oils from the coffee combine with the air.
 This is important because it gives the espresso a much more robust flavor.

-Typically, espressos are made using a coffee machine which will direct the hot water over the grounds.
+Typically, espressos are made using an espresso machine which will direct the hot water over the grounds.
+These days there are a wide variety of espresso machines you can buy which allow you to make the drink at home.
 They’re quick and easy to make and are often used as the base for other styles of coffee like Americanos and lattes.

 What Is A Cappuccino?
 (Overview + How They Are Made)

 Cappuccino is actually the Italian word for hood, but despite being an Italian drink, it was German speakers in Vienna who first referred to a coffee as a ‘Kapuziner’ or cappuccino.
 Cappuccinos comprise of espresso, steamed milk, and milk foam which layer on top of one another to make a luxuriously smooth beverage.